yvesmartindestaillades/DREEM_Herschlag/README.md

 ### Poisson confidence intervals

-To get a confidence interval for each mutation rate of the population average,
+We want to get a confidence interval for each mutation rate of the population average.
+For each residue of a sequence, we model the probability of mutation by a binomial law.
+We approximate this binomial law by a Poisson distribution ([Montgomery, 2001](https://www.statisticshowto.com/binomial-confidence-interval/)), and we use Poisson's confidence interval to compute a confidence interval for each residue of our population average.

+The formula is the following:

+CI = $\[ \]$

 ### RUN!